Quality Comparison: AppIntel AI or from AER

 Quality comes at a price.
 How often do you send something by courier rather than by snail mail?
 Yet the cost of the faster courier delivery is at least twenty times the speed of regular post.

-AppIntel delivers applications to customers within moments.
+AppIntel delivers documents to customers within moments.
 You need not wait days or weeks for delivery.

-If you order from the AER, you will need to wait anywhere from three days to 4 weeks for your order depending on their backlog.
-They do their best, but with all their backlog, they have a hard time getting to your order.
+If you need to order from the regulator, you will need to wait anywhere from three days to 4 weeks for your order depending on their backlog.
+They do their best, but with all their activity, they have a hard time getting to your order.

 1. Speed of delivery,